alXmas/hello-go/README.md

 ### 👨‍🚀 How try?

-Now you can run tests:
+Now you can run build and linter:
 ```
-go test -v ./...
+make
 ```
-Check code style, like this:
+And then run all tests:

 ```
-go fmt ./...
+make test
 ```